RetroDECK/ES-DE/INSTALL-DEV.md

 make
 ```

 By default the master branch will be used, which is where development takes place.
-To instead build the latest stable release, switch to the `stable` branch:
+To instead build a stable release, switch to the `stable-x.x` branch for the version, for example:

 ```
 cd emulationstation-de
-git checkout stable
+git checkout stable-1.1
 cmake .
 make
 ```